 The moving platform also hosts a multi-piece band with several singers.
 Live music is an integral part of the Giglio dancing procession as it inspires and syncs the lifters and cheers up spectators.

-Every year members of Giglio Society of East Harlem carry on their backs a three-ton, 80-foot Giglio tower.
+Every year members of Giglio Society of East Harlem carry a three-ton, 80-foot Giglio tower on their backs.
 The festive procession starts on the streets of Italian Harlem.
 Other entertainment at the festival includes live music, dances, sausage and pepper eating contest, and much more.
 Children will have their own Dance with the Giglio as well as clowns, entertainers, and various activities.